stases/math4ai_temp/docs/essentials/eigen_systems.md

 the problem by looking for values of $\lambda$ that satisfy the following equation:

 $$\left| \mathbf{A} -\lambda \mathbf{I}\right| = 0.$$

+{: .summary}
+In this chapter, we explored eigensystems, which involve finding eigenvectors and eigenvalues of a given matrix.
+Eigenvectors are vectors that remain in the same direction but can be rescaled when a transformation is applied.
+Eigenvectors and eigenvalues have many applications in mathematics, including matrix diagonalizations Markov chains, and image compression.

 [^1]: The equations of a linear system are independent if none of the equations can be derived algebraically from the others.
 In other words, we cannot write one equation as a linear combination of other equations.